18 November 2025

 Our involvement in Central West Orana now sees the project in full execution of the backbone transmission connections, as well as proposals and approvals from renewables developers in full steam.

-The hunter region has been busy with transmission enabling works and our support for Genus Group has been critical for timely and safe delivery.
+The Hunter region has been busy with transmission enabling works and our support for Genus Group has been critical for timely and safe delivery.

 We continue to support the federally funded mega scale SunCable project AAPL, as this continues to work towards its goal to supply 6GW of solar generation.